glic3rinu/passlib/docs/lib/passlib.context-usage.rst

     ;   (existing md5_crypt hashes will be flagged as needs-updating) deprecated = md5_crypt

-    ;set verify to always take at least 1/10th of a second min_verify_time = 0.1

     ;set boundaries for pbkdf2 rounds parameter
     ;   (pbkdf2 hashes outside this range will be flagged as needs-updating) pbkdf2_sha1.min_rounds = 10000